mranisz/samsami/README.md

 - use "samsami" namespace

 ##API
-There are several functions you can call on each of the SamSAMi text index:
+There are several functions you can call on each of the FBCSA text index:
-- **build** the index using the text:
+- **build** the index using text file called textFileName:
 ```
-void build(unsigned char* text, unsigned int textLen);
+void build(const char *textFileName);
 ```
 - **save** the index to file called fileName:
 ```